 4. Wear lighter clothing and sunscreen

-Sunscreen is something you don’t want to skip — too much sun exposure can mean painful sunburns and even skin cancer.
+This tip doesn’t just apply to construction; it’s summer safety 101: wear sunscreen!
+Too much sun exposure can mean painful sunburns and even skin cancer.
 Choose a sunscreen that’s sweat-resistant and reapply throughout the day.
 Even on cloudy days, it’s possible to get too much sun, so make it part of your daily routine.

 5. Take breaks

 As they do for many common construction safety issues, OSHA conducts an ongoing campaign for heat safety.
 The Heat Illness Prevention Campaign kicked off in 2011 and can be summed up in three words: water, rest, shade.
 You can also download their Heat Safety Tool app, which looks at heat index (temperature + humidity) rather than just temperature.
-Whatever methods you use, keep everyone safe and cool on the jobsite this summer.
+Whatever methods you use, it’s imperative for contractors and construction professionals to keep their teams safe and cool on the jobsite this summer.